How Phraser works

 • volume

-• A phrase is defined as a list of events, and corresponds roughly to the idea of a musical bar.
-Phrases are useful for conveniently grouping events which are related in some way, e.g., rhythmically.
+A phrase is defined as a list of events, and corresponds roughly to a musical bar.
+Phrases are useful for conveniently grouping events which are related in some way, e.g., they form a rhythmic or melodic figure

 Within the Phraser program, events and phrases are created by combining sequences.
 For example, the pitches used in an event may be the values from the set attribute of a sequence, and a phrase may be formed from a series of such events whose volume is determined by the set values of another sequence, and whose duration may be determined by the steps values of yet another sequence.